VladImpaler64/codebox/README.md

 You'll find important to save you project with a vsc(Version Control System) to be certain you have a backup once the project is large enough, for this we'll be using git, so input the command $`git init`, this initialize a local git repository for you to have control over what changes you made.

+## Make the logic and components of your application

+This part is where you'll finally start making you app, and see live changes with $`npm run dev -- --host` (--host argument is to open it in mobile), remember Telegram has a first mobile approach, so you should start with it.

+It's a good practice to save all your changes with a $`git commit` and $`git push` to a remote repository (github) for this to be persistent.

+## Compile and ship

+After you are done with you mini app just transpile it and bundle with $`npm run build`, this will put all your porject in the dist folder, and you can upload to any CDN, I'm chosing [netlify](https://www.netlify.com/), go test your mini app in a real mini app, first go to @botfather to make a new bot if you haven't one, the make a new webb app and send the url to your mini app, later open it with deep link or with your own bot, start using and testing all functionalities.

 ## Stack links